hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 \ell = \frac{V}{\mathcal{N}\sigma} =  \frac{k_B\mathcal{T}}{P \pi  r^2}.
 $$

-Since the container is tall, the pressure profile $P$ can change with height.
+Since the container is tall, the pressure profile $P$ changes with height.
-But if we leave the pollen grains alone for long enough, they will fall down and settle into *dynamic equilibrium* at the point where the pressure from the fluid balances the force of gravity.
+But if we leave the pollen grains alone for long enough, they will fall down and settle into equilibrium at the point where the pressure from the fluid balances the force of gravity.
 In other words, we have